eon01/DevSecOpsInPracticeCompanionToolkit/README.md

 ## About the Author

-Aymen El Amri is a software engineer, trainer, author, and entrepreneur.
-He is the founder of the [FAUN Developer Community](https://faun.dev/).
-He is the author of multiple books on software engineering.
-You can find him on [Twitter](https://twitter.com/eon01) and [LinkedIn](https://www.linkedin.com/in/elamriaymen/).
+[Aymen El Amri](https://aymenelamri.com) is a software and cloud-native engineer, trainer, author, and technopreneur with 15+ years of experience in building and scaling distributed systems, cloud architectures, and modern software delivery pipelines.

+He founded FAUN.dev(), one of the web's most active developer communities focused on Kubernetes, cloud-native engineering, modern software delivery, and other related topics.

+He has trained thousands of engineers on DevOps, SRE, Kubernetes, microservices, and cloud architectures, helping teams build reliable and scalable systems.
+His technical guides and courses are widely used by engineers and organizations looking to adopt cloud-native practices.

+His work earned several honors, including a national open-source award.
+He also advises companies on shaping their cloud-native and platform engineering direction.
+TechBeacon listed him among the top 100 DevOps professionals to follow.

+Find him on [FAUN.dev()](https://faun.dev/@eon01), [LinkedIn](https://www.linkedin.com/in/elamriaymen/) and [X](https://twitter.com/eon01).

 ## Join the Community

-This guide was published by FAUN, a community of developers and engineers who are passionate about learning and sharing their knowledge.
-If you're interested in joining us, you can start by subscribing to our newsletter at [faun.dev/join](https://faun.dev/join).
-Every week, we share the most important and relevant articles, tutorials, and videos on the latest technologies and trends, including cloud-native, DevSecOps, automation, and more.
+This guide was published by FAUN.dev(), an online platform and community dedicated to helping software engineers and developers keep up with what matters in a fast-evolving landscape.
+Join us by subscribing to our newsletter at [faun.dev/join](https://faun.dev/join).
+Every week, we share the most important and relevant articles, tutorials, and videos on the latest technologies and trends, including cloud-native, DevOps, Kubernetes, microservices, and more.

-You can also follow us on Twitter at [@joinFAUN](https://twitter.com/joinFAUN) and [LinkedIn](https://www.linkedin.com/company/22322295) to stay up-to-date with the latest news and announcements.
+You can also follow us on X at [@joinFAUN](https://x.com/joinFAUN) and [LinkedIn](https://www.linkedin.com/company/22322295) to stay up to date with the latest news and announcements, including free and premium guides, articles, and tutorials.

 ## Your Feedback Matters